 All this to say that, when misusing drugs and alcohol, the brain is no longer operating according to normal functionality.
 These abnormalities can drive compulsive behavior, marking the chronic disease of addiction that many drug users experience.
 Having uncontrollable urges to continue using is not a patient’s fault.

-Stages in recovery suggest that everyone will similarly move through treatment.
+Addiction relapse rates are staggers, but are also a normal part of the process during recovery.
+In fact, stages in recovery suggest that everyone will similarly move through treatment.
 This is not a viable option as everyone progresses and regresses differently.
 However, some main talking points regarding the recovery process can help shed light on how to avoid drug relapse.

 During the detoxification process, when drugs or alcohol are clearing the physical body, the brain has not yet reversed the mind-altering aspects of substance misuse.
 As a result, the recovering brain will always be more susceptible to a craving, which in turn activates the compulsion to use.
 Triggers will need to be considered to rewire the brain into deactivating these compulsive tendencies slowly.
 This is why long-term treatment is important to long-term recovery.